vividfog/nordpool-predict-fi/README.md

 Examples:

-- Start with: `python nordpool_predict_fi.py --train --predict` to create a set of price predictions for 7 days into the past and 5 days into the future with no commit back to database.
+- Start with: `python nordpool_predict_fi.py --predict` to train a model and display a set of price predictions for 7 days into the past and 5 days into the future with no commit back to database.
 Training happens in-memory and the model file is not saved.
 This should take a minute or few on a modern CPU.
-Even a Raspberry Pi is fine for predicitons, if model development and tuning is first done elsewhere.
+Even a Raspberry Pi is fine for predictions, if model hyperparameter search is first done elsewhere.

-- Longer pipeline: Train a new model, show eval stats for it, update a price forecast data frame with it, narrate the forecast, commit it to your SQLite database and deploy the json/md outputs with that data: `python nordpool_predict_fi.py --train --predict --narrate --commit --deploy`.
+- Longer pipeline: Train a new model, show eval stats for it, update a price forecast data frame with it, narrate the forecast, commit it to your SQLite database and deploy the json/md outputs with that data: `python nordpool_predict_fi.py --predict --narrate --commit --deploy`.

   There is plenty of STDOUT info, it's a good idea to read it to see what's going on.